adrianmtanase/laravel-vector-store/README.md

 ```

 The default provider is `Pinecone.io`, this can be easily switched using the facade `VectorStore::provider(VectorStoreProviderType::PINECONE)`, or directly in the `vector-store` [config](https://github.com/adrianmtanase/laravel-vector-store/blob/main/config/vector-store.php).

-### Work in progress!

-This is currently a work in progress, v1 will be released once it's stable.